Mossblac/Rally_Mapper/README.md

 ***

-## Rally Mapper: A Track Generator and Time Calculator
+## A Track Generator and Time Calculator

 Choose the type of map
 Choose the size of the map